magento/devdocs/guides/v2.1/cloud/project/project-routes-more-redir.md

 Two keys are available under `redirects`:

-- `expires`—COptional, the duration that the redirect is cached.
+- `expires`—Optional, the duration that the redirect is cached.
     Examples of valid values include `3600s`, `1d`, `2w`, `3m`.

 - `paths`—The paths to apply the redirects to.